scottjbarr/bonusly-mp/README.md

 You will need an access token to run this.

-This example will send 1 point, 10 times to a@b.com.
+This example will send 1 point to a@b.com, 10 times.

     bonusly-mp -token abc -points 10 -email a@b.com -reason "for the lulz #wat"

-User a@b.com still ends up with 10 bonus points, and you gave 10 times.
+User a@b.com ends up with 10 bonus points, and you gave 10 times.
+Everybody wins!

 ## Licence